MLOps-BlueBikes/PedalPulse/gcpdeploy/README.md

 2. **Model Serving**: Hosting the trained model on Vertex AI for predictions.
 3. **Streamlit App**: A user-facing application that interacts with the model to provide predictions.
 4. **CI/CD Pipelines**: Automating the building, training, and deployment of the model and application using Cloud Build.
+5. **Retraining**: Preconfigured trigger based retraining and redeployment of served model based on performance and bias checks.

 ---